juxtaduo/pulseplay/docs/developer/BACKGROUND_AUDIO.md

 # Background Audio & Tab Switching Behavior

 ## Overview
-PulsePlay AI now continues playing audio even when you switch to other browser tabs or windows.
+PulsePlay now continues playing audio even when you switch to other browser tabs or windows.
 The background music and ambient sounds will keep playing while you work in other applications.

 ## What Works in Background